Davin7/2DInverseKinematics/README.md

 -----[Control]

-The Armature is an empty gameobject that acts as a "folder" for its children, Root and Control.
+The [Armature] is an empty gameobject that acts as a "folder" for its children, Root and Control.
+Establishing the [Armature] as a prefab will make this system portable within Unity3D projects.

 The scripts are attached to the gameobjects as follows: